tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 the easy contrast grade settings of the original firmware (hence why I use [filters](#filters)

 The firmware is freely available and can be found [here](https://github.com/tcolgate/intrepid-fstopper)

+I find it test strips work particularly well if you can use a test strip printer that allows you to slide the paper so that each patch of the test strip comes from the same erea of the negative.
+I use [this](https://www.distphoto.com/product-details-1291/product/674e8e82bc6210d0d8943179) one by DistPhoto, but there are vintage version, and also some [3D Prints](https://www.printables.com/model/886035-the-ultimate-darkroom-printing-test-strip-maker) that achieve the same objective.